-The initial in-home exam, full panel of bloodwork, and telemed consult with Dr. Wdowin is $375 and the cost of the program is $375 a month which includes periodic exams/bloodwork/consults, all meds and access to a patient liaison 24/7.
+The initial in-home exam, full panel of bloodwork, and telemed consult with Dr. Wdowin is $375 and the cost of the program is normally $375 a month which includes periodic exams/bloodwork/consults, all meds and access to a patient liaison 24/7.

-Only if you overload the system with Testosterone do you see those kinds of side effects.
+Only if you overload the system with testosterone do you see those kinds of side effects.
 Our goal is to bring your levels to optimal like they were when you were in your 20’s.
 Were you more aggressive in your 20’s?
 It won’t make you into something you are not.

 Our programs specifically address this issue.
 After long term testosterone supplementation, your body will think it doesn't need to produce it anymore because it has enough.
-We will always cycle you off testosterone and “reboot” your system every 4-5 months so that your body resets to normal and you will never shut down your body's natural production.
+We will always cycle you off and “reboot” your system every 4-5 months so that your body resets to normal and you will never shut down your body's natural production.

 Let's put it this way.
 The anticipation is much worse than the actual shot.
 Pain is subjective so we can’t give an unequivocal answer to that.
 But it's no more than a pin prick.

-Without specialized training or careful attention to detail, it is common to only check a man's total testosterone levels.
-However, in certain cases, for example when the level of Sex Hormone Binding Globulin (SHBG) is abnormal, a test for free or bioavailable testosterone may be performed as it may more accurately reflect the presence of a medical condition.
+Without specialized training or careful attention to detail, it is common to only check a man's total T-levels.
+However, in certain cases, for example when the level of Sex Hormone Binding Globulin (SHBG) is abnormal, a test for free or bioavailable T may be performed as it may more accurately reflect the presence of a medical condition.
 We believe in looking at the total picture and will test a whole range including a CBC (complete blood count), CMP (complete metabolic panel), PSA (prostate specific antigen - presence of prostate cancer), LH (Luteinizing hormone), Lipid Panel (cholesterol) and E2 (estrogen) as well as free and total testosterone.

-We only supply our diagnosed patients with the highest quality bioidentical testosterone available.
+We only supply our diagnosed patients with the highest quality bioidentical T available.
 This is available in either cream or injectable form.
 This is only dispensed by our pharmacy after a careful examination, medical diagnosis and prescription.

 It is important to address the total picture.
 Only after a careful examination of your medical history, vitals, symptoms and comprehensive blood work, will a diagnosis and treatment protocol be rendered.

 Underactive testes cause primary hypogonadism.
-That’s because they don’t manufacture sufficient levels of testosterone for optimal growth and health.
+That’s because they don’t manufacture sufficient levels of T for optimal growth and health.
 This underactivity can be caused by an inherited trait.
 It can also be acquired by accident or illness.